Auctions are an efficient way of buying property at a good price and avoiding a potentially lengthy sales process.

-Properties are typically marketed online for 14 days, long enough to give you the opportunity to study the sales details, auction requirements and download any relevant legal packs.
+Properties are typically marketed online for up to 30 days, long enough to give you the opportunity to study the sales details, auction requirements and download any relevant legal packs.

 You may also be able to view properties in person if you speak to the auctioneer.

 Once you’ve pinpointed the particular property you’d like to bid on, appoint a solicitor to check over the legal paperwork and speak to a financial adviser or broker about getting a mortgage on it.